alifurkanergvn/bank-config-server/README.md

   (**hookdeck listen 8071 source --cli-path /monitor**) When you are running the above command, you don't have to provide the hostname (localhost) specifically

-8- Add created webhook url to github webhook
+8- Add created webhook url to github webhook settings
     source URL: https://hkdk.events/6p2dgi56ltfsyz